cncf/tag-app-delivery/website/content/en/_index.md

 ## Meetings

-Every two weeks on Wednesday at 11:00am EDT ([convert to your local time](https://dateful.com/convert/est-edt-eastern-time?t=11)).
+Every two weeks on Wednesday at 11:00am ET ([convert to your local time](https://dateful.com/convert/est-edt-eastern-time?t=11)).

 Meetings are listed on the [main CNCF calendar](https://www.cncf.io/calendar/)